Manila Ocean Park takes pride in being the pioneering ocean theme park of the country.

 The sea lions showed off some tricks such as dancing, balancing, and playing ball, to name some.
 The same goes for the bird show, wherein the birds were made to perform some tricks.
 It was entertaining to watch although it was hard to see what was going on because we were seated so high up the bleachers.

-With nothing more to do after the bird and sea lion shows, we decided to stroll around the theme park.
+Since we had nothing more to do after we've seen the bird and sea lion shows, we decided to stroll around the theme park.
 We went to some souvenir shops looking for items to buy but found nothing interesting.

 We also skipped the toy exhibit because, well, we were just not interested to check it out.